kharchenkolab/cacoaAnalysis/output/simulations.md

 <img src="../docs/figure/simulation_ns_nc.Rmd/unnamed-chunk-4-1.png" width="864" />

-Estimating expression shifts over top DE introduce slight dependency though.
+Estimating expression shifts over top DE introduce slight dependency.
 Probably, because of the quality of the selected DE genes.

 <img src="../docs/figure/simulation_ns_nc.Rmd/unnamed-chunk-5-1.png" width="864" />

-Cluster-free estimates are similar to cluster-based in this regard:
+Cluster-free estimates also do not have the dependency:

 <img src="../docs/figure/simulation_ns_nc.Rmd/unnamed-chunk-8-1.png" width="768" />

-And the number of significant DE genes depends on the number of samples, just like the significance tests for expression shifts above:
+The number of significant DE genes strongly depends on the number of samples:

 <img src="../docs/figure/simulation_ns_nc.Rmd/unnamed-chunk-9-1.png" width="480" />

+It happens because the number of detected genes depends on the power of the test, which depends on the number of samples.

 ### Number of cells per cell type